sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/polytutorial.rst

 A Brief Introduction to Polytopes in Sage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-MODULEAUTHOR:: Sarah-Marie Belcastro <smbelcas@toroidalsnark.net>
+MODULEAUTHOR:: sarah-marie belcastro <smbelcas@toroidalsnark.net>

 If you already know some convex geometry  *a la*  Grünbaum or Brøndsted, then you may have itched to get your hands dirty with some